Counter-Currents

 Second, since when is the presence of ethnic restaurants an index of social well-being—as opposed, say, to social trust, neighborliness, and other values that Robert Putnam found decline as diversity increases?[1]

 Fourth, who are these young rootless cosmopolitan urbanites we are supposed to prize?
 Basically, they are Jews and people who think and live like them.
-But why should their preferences trump those of “boring” white (and black) people with families and jobs and communities?
+But why should their preferences trump those of “boring” white (and black) people with families, jobs, and communities?

 And those “entire neighborhoods that didn’t exist before,” actually did exist before.
 At first they were occupied by white people, who were displaced by black riots and crime.
 Then they were occupied by blacks, who were displaced by hipsters driving up rents and calling in the police to enforce their preferred standards of behavior.